enukeWebDev/MERN_E-Commerce/README.md

 - use Reducer to manage complexity on home screen - complete
 - modify styles using React Bootstrap UI Framework - complete
 - render detailed information for each product - complete
-- create spinner loading and message box feature -
+- create spinner loading and message box feature - complete